taikinman/langrila/README.md

 ## as needed
 - openai and tiktoken for OpenAI API
 - google-generativeai for Gemini API
-- qdrant-client or chromadb for retrieval
+- qdrant-client, chromadb or usearch for retrieval

 # Contribution
 ## Coding policy